INFLECTRA- infliximab-dyyb injection, powder, lyophilized, for solution

-Figure 4 Proportion of patients achieving ≥75% improvement in PASI from baseline through Week 50; patients randomized at Week 14
+Figure 4 Proportion of Adult Ps Patients Who Achieved ≥75% Improvement in PASI from Baseline through Week 50 (patients randomized at Week 14)

-Efficacy and safety of infliximab treatment beyond 50 weeks have not been evaluated in patients with plaque psoriasis.
+Efficacy and safety of infliximab treatment beyond 50 weeks have not been evaluated in patients with Ps.

-Each INFLECTRA (infliximab-dyyb) for Injection 20 mL vial is individually packaged in a carton.
+INFLECTRA (infliximab-dyyb) for injection is supplied as one single-dose vial individually packaged in a carton.

 NDC 0069-0809-01 100 mg vial

-Advise the patient to read the FDA-Approved Patient Labeling (Medication Guide).
+Advise the patient or their caregiver to read the FDA-Approved Patient Labeling (Medication Guide).

 Patients or their caregivers should be advised of the potential benefits and risks of INFLECTRA.
-Physicians should instruct their patients to read the Medication Guide before starting INFLECTRA therapy and to reread it each time they receive an infusion.
-It is important that the patient's overall health be assessed at each treatment visit and that any questions resulting from the patient's or their caregiver's reading of the Medication Guide be discussed.
+Healthcare providers should instruct their patients or their caregivers to read the Medication Guide before starting INFLECTRA therapy and to reread it each time they receive an infusion.

 22014, Republic of Korea